 Termination Conditions

-- State what constitutes a breach to the parties’ obligations.
+- State what constitutes a breach of the parties’ obligations.

 - State conditions under which either party may terminate the agreement and when.